 Snappa is a 2 vs. 2 tabled-based drinking game that rewards accuracy and stamina.

-- Snappa is a defensive beer game that combines sport and leisure.
-The goal of the game is to toss your dice onto your opponents half of the table and have the die roll between your opponents cups before falling to the ground.
+The goal of Snappa is to toss your dice onto your opponents' side of the table and have the die roll between your opponent's cups (The Endzone).

 - To begin a match, one player from each team rolls a die.
-The highest roller's team is awarded the first toss and the opposing team chooses their end to defend.
+The team that rollest the highest number is awarded the first toss and the opposing team chooses their end to defend.

-- The contents within you and your partner's cups must be consumed and refilled after 4 points have been scored on your team.
+- The beer within you and your partner's cups must be consumed and refilled after 4 points have been scored on your team.

-- The team that was scored on drinks roughly 1/4 of their cup per point but only after both of the opposing players have tossed.
+- The team members that were scored on drink (roughly 1/4) of their beers, per point, after both of the opposing players have tossed.

 - You and your partner always drink in pairs (and as House Rules permit).